 • It discourages you canine companion instead of making him eager for a training session.

-• It can actually make your dog "shut down".
-He won't try new things because he is afraid he might get punished.
+• It can actually make your dog "shut down" (he won't try new things because he is afraid to be punished) or "aggressive" (he will try to defend himself from physical harm).

 Up until now I gave you information on how to make your dog do a behavior more or less often.